nitnelave/lru_cache/README.md

 When using the memoizing cache, any missing key is resolved by calling the function-like object provided at construction time.

-Moveover, if needed, you can pass a function that will be called with any deleted key.
+Moreover, if needed, you can pass a function that will be called with any deleted key.
 This allows you to have custom cleanup, keep some statistics and so on.